 Ulster University – UU (UK)

 Instituto Portugues de Oncologia Porto – IPOP (PT)

 Polskie Towarzystwo Elektroradiologii - PTE (PL)

 Publication of patients’ perceptions regarding the competencies of the TRs.
-The assessment of the results of the study related to the patients’ perceptions of the competencies of the TR will be published in a peer-reviewed open-access scientific journal.
-The link will be available on the consortium’s website
+The assessment of the results of the study related to the patients’ perceptions of the competencies of the TR was submited to a peer-reviewed open-access scientific journal.

-A fact-sheet will also be constructed for publication on the website with reference to the report and the journal publication.
+A fact-sheet was also be constructed for publication on the website.

 The results of the research will also be disseminated through presentations at international conferences.